matrommel/bycs_stop_class_synchronization/README.md

 # Course Synchronization Automation

-This project automates the process of synchronizing course memberships on the MEBIS learning platform.
+This project automates the process of synchronizing course memberships on the ByCS learning platform.
 It allows users to manage course settings efficiently by selecting whether to synchronize members automatically.

 ## Features